Artistic Practice III (BDA732)

 After completing the course, the student should:

-• have an understanding of different methods used in the contemporary dance field to develop dance art.
+• have a physical understanding of different methods used in the contemporary dance field to develop dance art.

-• have an understanding of different approaches to physical exploration in an artistic process.
+• have a bodily and reflective understanding of different approaches to physical exploration in an artistic process.

 • have an understanding of the importance and place of dance in today's society.